BeauquinLau/BSQR/README.md

 *   Loads the financial time series data from `SPX.csv` and `JPM.csv`.
 *   Fits the BSQR model (using Triangular and Uniform kernels) and the standard BQR model to the data.
 *   Computes VaR estimates and generates comparison plots.
 *   Produces the figures and tables presented in the empirical section of the paper.
+For convenience, key figures (`Figure_*.pdf`) from our analysis are pre-generated and included in this directory.

 ## 3. Core Stan Models